rmcharchian/Game-Questions/README.md

-# Name of Project
+# Project Name - Board Game Questions

-One Paragraph of project description goes here.
-Link to the live version of the app if it's hosted on Heroku.
+The idea behind Board Game Questions is to help Board Gamers find questions to game questions during game play.
+If a question comes up, players usually look at the rules, then FAQ's, then search online, etc.  Our goal is to make a resource where the players and say the game, the question, and be given an answer or answers to the question.
+Logged in users will also be able to add questions and answers.
+(Link to the live version of the app when it's hosted on Heroku.)

 ## Built With

-List technologies and frameworks here
+AngularJS
+Bootstrap
+PostgreSQL

 ## Getting Started